-^{}Corresponding Author; Alaa MA Musalam, Faculty of Engineering and Applied Art, College of Science and Technology, K/Younis, Gaza Strip, Palestinian National Authority, alaa_musalam@hotmail.com
+Corresponding Author; Alaa MA Musalam, Faculty of Engineering and Applied Art, University College of Science and Technology, K/Younis, Gaza Strip, Palestinian National Authority, alaa\musalam@hotmail.com

-Received: 24.09.2012 Accepted: 31.01.2013
+Received: 07.01.2014 Accepted: 09.02.2014

-Abstract- This study investigates how renewable energy resources may well remedy the problems that stem from the shortages in electricity power supply using the Gaza strip as a particular case study.
-In an attempt to address this research's nature is purely experimental, using the existing laboratory at the College of Science and Technology, City of K/Younis, Gaza Strip.
-A particular finding emerges in this study which argues for water energy being important because it may well substitute the shortages in energy power supply in developing countries.
-A hyper station is invented in this study.
-The aim is not only to produce power electricity from sea water in Gaza, or reduce the cost of energy production but also a desalination of the sea water is achieved.
+Abstract- This study investigates how can establish a system to solve the problem of energy shortage and lack of drinking water in the Gaza Strip as a particular case study.
+Through the development of a vision for a common system equipment to solve two problems in Gaza.
+Using a simulation of the production processes of energy and water in the hybrid system.
+In an attempt to address this research's nature is purely experimental like Simulation, using the existing laboratory at the College of Science and Technology, City of K/Younis, Gaza Strip.
+A particular finding emerges in this study which argues for water energy being important because it may well substitute the shortages in energy power and drink water supply in developing countries.
+A hyper system will make up the shortage of energy equivalent to 64.7% and the lack of water is equivalent 36.45%.